 Stabilizing Global Financial Markets Score: 8 French governments of either political complexion are generally in favor of regulation and control of the global financial system.
-The Hollande government, like its predecessor, has been active internationally and at the EU level in supporting better international banking regulations.
+The Hollande government, like its predecessor, has been active internationally and at the EU-level in supporting better international banking regulations.
 Both administrations have been strongly supportive of all initiatives contributing to the re-capitalization of banks, to the better control of speculative funds and to the fight against fiscal evasion and tax havens.
 They also have been active, together with 10 other EU member governments, in proposing to impose a levy on financial transactions (the so-called Tobin tax).
 Both have also pushed for the creation of a banking supervision mechanism at the EU level.
+The government is also committed to improving fiscal cooperation on information exchange, the fight against tax havens, and tax evasion.
+In 2016, the French parliament adopted a better system of controls and sanctions against corruption at the international level ("Loi Sapin 2").